Please Note: Limit of 1 free consultation per individual/family.

 In order to qualify for Medi-Cal, the recipient must demonstrate that he or she has limited resources available.
 Medi-Cal classifies assets as “exempt” and “non-exempt.”
 Exempt property is not counted in determining eligibility.
 Non-exempt assets are counted and must meet the following resource limits:

-❑ Cash Reserve: applicant/beneficiary may retain up to $2,000 in liquid assets, e.g., savings, checking, excess cash surrender value of life insurance policies.
+❑ Cash Reserve: Applicant/beneficiary may retain up to $130,000 in liquid assets (savings, checking, excess cash surrender value of life insurance).

-❑ Community Spouse Resource Allowance (CSRA): Community (at-home) spouse may retain up to $126,420 as of 1/1/2019 in liquid assets, not including the home, IRAs and other exempt assets.
+❑ Community Spouse Resource Allowance (CSRA): Community Spouse Resource Allowance (CSRA): Community (at home) spouse may retain up to $148,620 in liquid assets, not including the home and other exempt assets, such as IRAs and retirement funds.

 It is never too premature to begin the steps for Medi-Cal planning for your’s, your family member’s or loved one’s future.
 It can, however, be too late depending on the emergency situation and any laws that may pass in the future that can prevent one for effective long-term care planning.
-Whether you are in a crisis or pre-planning for the future, get the Medi-Cal qualification process started by giving us a call at ✆ (855) ELDER LAW or (855) 353-3752 for a FREE consultation today!
-Our expert team of Medi-Cal planning attorneys are ready and waiting to help you with a plan for the future.
+Whether you are in a crisis or pre-planning for the future, get the Medi-Cal qualification process started by giving us a call.
+Our expert team of Medi-Cal Planning attorneys is ready and waiting to help you with a plan for the future.

 “I’d like to express my deepest thanks to Judd Matsunaga and his wonderful staff at Elder Law Services of California for helping us get my elderly mother, who’s been ill, approved for Medi-Cal.
 Now, our particular situation, as it turned out, was not so straightforward and I now know there’s absolutely no way I could have filled out the Medi-Cal application the proper way in order to avoid government recovery.
 It would’ve been a HUGE mistake, that would have cost us dearly if I had gone ahead and applied on my own in a foolish attempt to save a few bucks.
 We literally could have ended up being forced to sell our family home in order to pay the recovery bill.
 I’m sure glad I had sense enough to take advantage of Judd’s FREE Medi-Cal Evaluation Consultation before I actually did anything.
 Boy!
 Did we ever dodge a bullet?
 Anyway, if you’re thinking about applying for Medi-Cal.
 Do yourself a huge favor and consult with Judd first.
 It’s FREE and you might even end up saving your house like us.
 Again, I can’t thank you enough.”